London Bridge – Greenwich Railway Viaduct: Corbett's Lane Junction

 During 1838 and 1839 the London and Croydon Railway (L&CR) constructed a junction with the viaduct leading to its own 800 ft viaduct shortly after Corbett's Lane, Deptford, and thereafter shared the L&GR route to London Bridge.
 'Corbett's Lane Junction' became one of the first major railway junctions in the world'.
-A 'policeman' was stationed at the junction to control movements of the trains, who was soon afterwards situated on a wooden tower on the viaduct to give him better visibility.
+A 'policeman' was stationed at the junction to control the movements of the trains, who was soon situated on a wooden tower on the viaduct to give him better visibility.
 The 'Corbett's lane lighthouse', as it was known, was the precursor of the modern signal box.

 Southern widening

-The L&CR lines into London were also shared with the London and Brighton Railway from 1841 and were due to do so with the South Eastern Railway (SER) from 1842.
+The L&CR lines into London were also shared with the London and Brighton Railway from 1841 and were due to do so with the Southeastern Railway (SER) from 1842.
 During 1841 it became obvious that the original viaduct would be inadequate to share the growing traffic of four railway companies, and so the L&GR constructed a second adjoining viaduct on the south side of the original as far as Corbett's Lane.
 This provided two further tracks, which together with the southern viaduct were later leased by the London Brighton and South Coast Railway, the successor to both the L&CR and the L&BR.

 Northern widening

-The SER leased the L&GR from 1845, and in 1847 obtained powers to widen the viaduct still further with the addition of two further lines for 2.65 mi on the north side to accommodate the South Eastern Railway main line.
+The SER leased the L&GR from 1845, and in 1847 obtained powers to widen the viaduct still further with the addition of two further lines for 2.65 mi on the north side to accommodate the Southeastern Railway main line.
 This work was completed by 1850.
 The SER later constructed a link from this structure leading to its Bricklayers Arms branch line.

 Use of the arches

 The London and Greenwich Railway directors originally envisaged using the arches for low cost housing, but were soon dissuaded of the plan.
 The arches are extensively used for light engineering workshops, scrap dealers, and lockups.
-In recent years some of the arches have been used for fashionable restaurants and nightclubs.
+In recent years some of the arches have been used for fashionable restaurants and nightclubs, and the "Bermondsey Beer Mile" area of craft breweries, tap rooms, and artisanal food producers.